The iPhone X will include animoji, emojis animated based on your facial expressions

 You can also record an audio message to go with your animoji, whose movements will be sync’d with the sound.
 For some reason, the first demo of this technology involved an emoji whispering, “Where are you??”

-While the demo was a little odd, this does seem like a nice way to add a personal touch to your messages, especially if there are a handful of emojis that you use so often that your friends are getting tired of them.
+Federighi explained that the goal of animoji is to “breathe our own personality” into our favorite emojis.
+And while the demo was a little odd, this does seem like a nice way to add a personal touch to your messages, especially if there are a handful of emojis that you use so frequently that your friends are getting sick of them.
 (For me, it’s 💃.)

 0